FGMEMBERS/Tu-134-JSB/Models/Liveries/Readme.txt

-Default

-These liveries were made by : xcvb 2016
+These liveries were made by COSSACK90 in 2013/2014:

-aeroflot_new

-aeroflot_old
+aeroflot 2008

+aeroflot 1977

 airkoryo

+chernaflot

 csa